-RESOLUTION 137 (Rev. Busan, 2014)
+RESOLUTION 137 (Rev.dubai, 2018)

-Next-generation network deployment in developing countries1
+Next-generation network deployment and connectivity to broadband networks in developing countries1

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

-recalling

-Resolution 137 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 considering

-a) that, as stated in § 22 of the Geneva Declaration of Principles adopted by the World Summit on the Information Society (WSIS), a well-developed information and communication network infrastructure and applications, adapted to regional, national and local conditions, easily accessible and affordable, and making greater use of broadband and other innovative technologies, where possible, can accelerate the social and economic progress of countries, and the well-being of all individuals, communities and peoples, and that this is covered by Action Line C2, expanded to include Action Line C6;

-b) that the existence, at the national, regional, interregional and global levels, of coherent telecommunication networks and services for the development of national, regional and international economies is a very important element in the improvement of the social, economic and financial situation of Member States,

-welcoming
+a) United Nations General Assembly (UNGA) Resolution 70/1, on transforming our world: the 2030 Agenda for Sustainable Development;

+b) United Nations General Assembly Resolution 70/125 on the Outcome document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society;

+c) Opinion 2 (Geneva, 2013) of the fifth World Telecommunication/Information and Communication Technology Forum, on fostering an enabling environment for the greater growth and development of broadband connectivity;

-Resolution 44 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly (WTSA), and the annexes to Resolution 17 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC),
+d) Resolution 44 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly (WTSA);

+e) Resolution 17 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC);

+f) Resolution 77 (Rev. Buenos Aires, 2017) of WTDC, on broadband technology and applications for greater growth and development of telecommunications/information and communication services and broadband connectivity;

+g) Resolution 9 (Rev. Buenos Aires, 2017) of WTDC, on participation of countries, particularly developing countries, in spectrum management;

+h) Buenos Aires Declaration and Action Plan of WTDC-17;

+i) Resolution 43 (Rev. Buenos Aires, 2017) of WTDC, on assistance for implementing IMT,

 noting

 a) that developing countries are still being challenged by rapid change of technologies and service convergence trends;

+b) that broadband connectivity empowers families, people, societies and businesses and has the potential to bridge the digital divide;

+c) that broadband connectivity can play a major role in providing vital information during emergency events and disaster relief efforts;

+d) that many administrations have developed and are in a state of deploying national broadband plans to enable broadband connectivity;

-b) ongoing shortages of resources, experience and capacity building within developing countries in planning, deploying and operating networks, especially next-generation networks (NGN),
+e) the ongoing shortages of resources, experience and capacity building within developing countries in planning, deploying and operating networks, especially next-generation networks (NGN),

 recalling

-a) the efforts and collaboration of the three Bureaux to continue enhancing work aimed at providing information and advice on subjects of importance to developing countries for the planning, organization, development and operation of their telecommunication systems;
+a) that next-generation network deployment and connectivity to broadband networks in developing countries is important for achieving the target in Sustainable Development Goal 9 “to significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020”;

-b) that technical knowledge and experience of great value to the developing countries is also obtainable from the work of the ITU Radiocommunication (ITU-R), Telecommunication Standardization (ITU-T) and Telecommunication Development (ITU-D) Sectors;
+b) that technical knowledge and experience of great value to the developing countries is also obtainable from the work of the ITU Radiocommunication (ITU-R), Telecommunication Standardization (ITU-T) and Telecommunication Development (ITU-D) Sectors,

-c) that, in accordance with Resolution 143 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, the provisions in all ITU documents relating to developing countries shall be extended to apply adequately to the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition,

 recognizing

-a) that the developing countries have limited human and financial resources to cope with the ever-increasing technology gap;
+a) the efforts and collaboration of the three Bureaux to continue enhancing work aimed at providing information and advice on subjects of importance to developing countries for the planning, organization, development and operation of their telecommunication;

-b) that the existing digital divide is liable to be aggravated further with the emergence of new technologies, including post-NGNs, and if developing countries are not able to introduce NGNs fully and in a timely manner;
+b) that the existing digital divide is liable to be aggravated further with the emergence of new technologies, including post-NGNs, and some developing countries are not able to introduce NGNs fully and in a timely manner;

+c) that connectivity to broadband networks is directly and indirectly enabled and supported by many diverse technologies, including fixed and mobile terrestrial satellite technologies;

+d) that spectrum is essential both for the direct provision of wireless broadband connectivity to users by satellite or terrestrial means and for the underlying enabling technologies;

-c) that one of the most important expected outcomes of the introduction of NGNs for developing countries is the reduction of operating costs relating to the operation and technical maintenance of network infrastructure,
+e) that one of the most important expected outcomes of the introduction of NGNs for developing countries is the reduction of operating costs relating to the operation and technical maintenance of network infrastructure,

 taking into account

-a) that, for countries, especially developing countries and many developed countries, that have already invested heavily in the traditional public switched telephone network, it is a pressing task for them to conduct a smooth migration from existing networks to NGNs;
+a) that, it is a pressing task for countries, especially developing countries and many developed countries, that have already invested heavily in the traditional public switched telephone network, to conduct a smooth migration from existing networks to NGNs;